Monkey Island 2: LeChuck's Revenge: Playtesting

-Contiguous suggestions addressing the game's playability came from LucasArts game testers as they reviewed various development builds of Monkey Island 2.
-Gilbert recalled an instance during development when Judith Lucero and members of her team e-mailed him an extensive overhaul proposal for Monkey Island 2s then current version.
-James Hampton stated that this document, internally dubbed the "Giant "D" ("D" for "Design") Bug", was collaboratively developed by him and the game's other testers and offered "our ideas and reactions to the earliest builds of the game".
-They recommended in particular additions to the game's length and difficulty, and specified edits to its storyline and puzzles.
+Contiguous suggestions addressing playability came from LucasArts game testers as they reviewed various development builds.
+Gilbert recalled an instance during development when Judith Lucero and members of her team e-mailed him an extensive overhaul proposal for the then current version.
+James Hampton stated that this document, internally dubbed the "Giant 'D' ('D' for 'Design') Bug", was collaboratively developed by him and the other testers and offered "our ideas and reactions to the earliest builds".
+They recommended in particular additions to the length and difficulty, and specified edits to the storyline and puzzles.
 Discussing Gilbert's response, Hampton noted that he encouraged agency among the development staff over the course of the creative process and thus approved of the testers' considerations.

-A number of their concepts were therefore implemented in the finished game, such as "screwball" cutscenes depicting between-island travels of the player character in the game's overworld map, as a pastiche of analogous scenes in the Indiana Jones films.
-Also carried over from the proposal was a library location with a multitude of references to the game's events and easter eggs from the team, via an interactive card catalog.
-Reminiscing on the game testers' contributions, Gilbert said that they "have a unique perspective on the game and poke not only at the bugs but also the design and the thought process of playing a game" and "are a critical gear in the machinery that makes up making a game".
+A number of their concepts were therefore implemented in the finished game, such as "screwball" cutscenes depicting between-island travels of the player character in the overworld map, as a pastiche of analogous scenes in the Indiana Jones films.
+Also carried over from the proposal was a library location with a multitude of references to the events and easter eggs from the team, via an interactive card catalog.
+Reminiscing on the testers' contributions, Gilbert said that they "have a unique perspective on the game and poke not only at the bugs but also the design and the thought process of playing a game" and "are a critical gear in the machinery that makes up making a game".